-To enrich the cultural life of Houston, in an affordable way, by presenting the world’s best in multi-discipline performing arts and artists and by delivering the most comprehensive education program of its kind in the city.
+To enrich the cultural life of Houston by presenting the world’s best performing artists and enlightening and educating youth and others in the joys of the performing arts.

 In 1966, Society for the Performing Arts (SPA), a crown jewel in Houston’s art community, was born of Houston’s need to fill Jones Hall with performances.